epfl-ada/ada-2021-project-aibohphobia/README.md

 ## The dataset
 The dataset contains the Quotebank quotes which me be found at the following link for the years 2016-2020.

 ## Research questions

 This study aims at answering the following questions:

 - Is the representation equal between males and females in media?
+- How does the distribution of quotes based on gender vary across countries?
-- How does the distribution of quotes based on gender vary across countries and across domains?
+- How does the distribution of quotes based on gender vary across domains?
 - How does the distribution of quotes between genders evolve in time, geographically and thematically?
 - Is there a tendency in each category for a males to have longer quotes than females?
 - Are males more likely to be quoted in highly respected media?